grx6741/flappyBird/README.md

 ## How to play the game

 - Click to start the game.
-- Press `Space bar` to flap the bird
+- Press `Space bar` for the bird to flap
 - Dont touch the green bars ,you noob.

 ### Feel free to use the code